Ex-U.S. war prisoner Bergdahl charged with desertion, misbehavior

 "Other than that, I think we have to wait for the military justice system to play out," she said.
 "I'm sure the military has enough evidence to back up the charges, but my heart breaks for him (Bergdahl)."

 After a period of rehabilitation following his release, Bergdahl was reassigned to military duties.
-He currently has an administrative role in an office at Fort Sam Houston.
+He currently has an administrative role in an office at Fort Sam Houston in San Antonio.

-A spokeswoman at the base said it would be up to the lawyers to determine what would happen to Bergdahl now that he had been charged.
+A spokeswoman at the base said it would be up to the lawyers to determine what would happen to Bergdahl now that he has been charged.

 (Reporting by David Alexander in Washington, Jim Forsyth in San Antonio and Laura Zuckerman in Salmon, Idaho; Additional reporting by Eric Johnson in Seattle; Editing by Susan Heavey, Sandra Maler and Jonathan Oatis)